-Location: The Shoppes, Marina Bay Sands
+LOCATION: The Shoppes, Marina Bay Sands

-Extra tip: Take the escalator up to the top floor for a rooftop view of the gardens by the bay and the city skyline
+TIP: Take the escalator up to the top floor for a rooftop view of the gardens by the bay and the city skyline

 Explore the colorful area around Haji Lane, Arab Street, and Muscat Street